 - Dry your hair as much as you can with a t-shirt or towel, like PATTERN’s microfiber towel for curly hair.

 - Seal in the moisture with a conditioner, so it stays tangle-free.

 - Add in oils to help prevent natural hair breakage.

 Whether you sleep with wet or dry hair, the most important thing is to make sure you’re keeping your beautiful curls healthy and happy.

 Tip #5: Try the Plopping Method

 Wondering how to sleep with wet curly hair?
 Well, If you’ve been in the natural hair space long enough, you may have come across the term “plopping.”
 It's a popular hair-drying method that promises voluminous curls.
-Plus, it’s a great practice to adopt when you regularly go to sleep with wet curly hair.
+Plus, it’s a great practice to adopt when you are regularly sleeping with wet curly hair.